 snmpTrapAddress OBJECT-TYPE

 SYNTAX IpAddress

 MAX-ACCESS accessible-for-notify

 STATUS

 current

 DESCRIPTION

 "The value of the agent-addr field of a Trap PDU which

 is forwarded by a proxy forwarder application using

 an SNMP version other than SNMPv1.
 The value of this

 object SHOULD contain the value of the agent-addr field

 from the original Trap PDU as generated by an SNMPv1

 agent."

 ::= { snmpCommunityMIBObjects 3 }

+'''

+'''

 snmpTrapCommunity OBJECT-TYPE

 SYNTAX OCTET STRING

 MAX-ACCESS accessible-for-notify

 STATUS current

 DESCRIPTION

-Standards Track

-Frye, et al.

-[Page 36]
+"The value of the community string field of an SNMPv1

+message containing a Trap PDU which is forwarded by a

+a proxy forwarder application using an SNMP version

+other than SNMPv1.
+The value of this object SHOULD

+contain the value of the community string field from

+the original SNMPv1 message containing a Trap PDU as

+generated by an SNMPv1 agent.
+There is no SIZE

+constraint specified for this object because RFC 1157

+does not impose any explicit limitation on the length

+of community strings (their size is constrained

+indirectly by the SNMP message size)."

+::= { snmpCommunityMIBObjects 4 }

+snmpCommunityMIBCompliances OBJECT IDENTIFIER

+::= { snmpCommunityMIBConformance 1 }

+snmpCommunityMIBGroups

+OBJECT IDENTIFIER

+::= { snmpCommunityMIBConformance 2 }

+-- Compliance statements

+snmpCommunityMIBCompliance MODULE-COMPLIANCE

+STATUS current

+DESCRIPTION

+"The compliance statement for SNMP engines which

+implement the SNMP-COMMUNITY-MIB."

+-- this module

+MODULE

+MANDATORY-GROUPS { snmpCommunityTableGroup }

+snmpCommunityName

+OBJECT

+MIN-ACCESS

+read-only

+DESCRIPTION

+"Write access is not required."

+OBJECT

+snmpCommunitySecurityName

+DESCRIPTION

+read-only

+"Write access is not required."

+OBJECT

+snmpCommunityContextEngineID

+MIN-ACCESS

+DESCRIPTION

+MIN-ACCESS

+read-only

+"Write access is not required."

 '''

-"The value of the community string field of an SNMPv1 message containing a Trap PDU which is forwarded by a a proxy forwarder application using an SNMP version other than SNMPv1.
-The value of this object SHOULD contain the value of the community string field from the original SNMPv1 message containing a Trap PDU as generated by an SNMPv1 agent." ::= { snmpCommunityMIBObjects 4 } snmpCommunityMIBCompliances OBJECT IDENTIFIER ::= { snmpCommunityMIBConformance 1 } snmpCommunityMIBGroups OBJECT IDENTIFIER ::= { snmpCommunityMIBConformance 2 } -- Compliance statements snmpCommunityMIBCompliance MODULE-COMPLIANCE STATUS current DESCRIPTION "The compliance statement for SNMP engines which implement the SNMP-COMMUNITY-MIB."
-MODULE -- this module MANDATORY-GROUPS { snmpCommunityGroup } snmpCommunityName OBJECT MIN-ACCESS read-only DESCRIPTION "Write access is not required."
-OBJECT snmpCommunitySecurityName MIN-ACCESS read-only DESCRIPTION "Write access is not required."
-OBJECT snmpCommunityContextEngineID MIN-ACCESS read-only DESCRIPTION "Write access is not required." snmpCommunityContextName OBJECT MIN-ACCESS read-only DESCRIPTION "Write access is not required." snmpCommunityTransportTag OBJECT MIN-ACCESS read-only DESCRIPTION "Write access is not required."
-OBJECT snmpCommunityStorageType Frye, et al. Standards Track [Page 37] RFC 2576

 '''

+snmpCommunityContextName

+OBJECT

 MIN-ACCESS

 read-only

 DESCRIPTION

 "Write access is not required."

 OBJECT

+snmpCommunityTransportTag

+OBJECT

+MIN-ACCESS

+DESCRIPTION

+read-only

+"Write access is not required."

+OBJECT

+snmpCommunityStorageType

+MIN-ACCESS

+read-only

+DESCRIPTION

+"Write access is not required."

 snmpCommunityStatus

+OBJECT

 MIN-ACCESS

 read-only

+DESCRIPTION

 "Write access is not required."

-DESCRIPTION

 ::= { snmpCommunityMIBCompliances 1 }

 snmpProxyTrapForwardCompliance MODULE-COMPLIANCE

 STATUS

 current

 DESCRIPTION

 "The compliance statement for SNMP engines which

 contain a proxy forwarding application which is

 capable of forwarding SNMPv1 traps using SNMPv2c

 or SNMPv3."

+-- this module

 MODULE

--- this module

 MANDATORY-GROUPS { snmpProxyTrapForwardGroup }

 ::= { snmpCommunityMIBCompliances 2 }

+snmpCommunityMIBFullCompliance MODULE-COMPLIANCE

+STATUS current

+DESCRIPTION

+"The compliance statement for SNMP engines which

+implement the SNMP-COMMUNITY-MIB with full read-create

+access."

+-- this module

+MODULE

+MANDATORY-GROUPS { snmpCommunityTableGroup }

+::= { snmpCommunityMIBCompliances 3 }

-snmpCommunityGroup OBJECT-GROUP
+snmpCommunityTableGroup OBJECT-GROUP

 OBJECTS {

 snmpCommunityName,

 snmpCommunitySecurityName,

 snmpCommunityContextEngineID,

 snmpCommunityContextName,

 snmpCommunityTransportTag,

 snmpCommunityStorageType,

-snmpCommunityStatus,

-snmpTargetAddrTMask,

-snmpTargetAddrMMS

-}

-STATUS

-current

-DESCRIPTION

-"A collection of objects providing for configuration

-of community strings for SNMPv1 (and SNMPv2c) usage."

-::= { snmpCommunityMIBGroups 1 }

-snmpProxyTrapForwardGroup OBJECT-GROUP

-OBJECTS {

-snmpTrapAddress,

-snmpTrapCommunity

-}

-STATUS

-current

-DESCRIPTION

-"Objects which are used by proxy forwarding applications

-when translating traps between SNMP versions.
-These are

-used to preserve SNMPv1-specific information when

-Frye, et al.

-Standards Track

-[Page 38]

 '''